mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Direct Paths

-As described in {{commit}}, each MLS Commit message needs to transmit a ClientInitKey leaf and node values along its direct path.
+As described in {{commit}}, each MLS Commit message needs to transmit a KeyPackage leaf and node values along its direct path.
 The path contains a public key and encrypted secret value for all intermediate nodes in the path above the leaf.
 The path is ordered from the closest node to the leaf to the root; each node MUST be the